There’s this notion running in our culture that one must simplify to live a happy life.

 I discovered I was an organized hoarder.
 You know you’re an organized hoarder when…

-- You have enough photo albums, scrapbooks, and photo boxes to fill an entire home library.
+- There are enough photo albums, scrapbooks, and photo boxes to fill an entire home library.

 - You know which tote houses your first teddy bear (yes, you’re forty and you still can’t part with him).

-- You have a tote dedicated to lonely socks.
+- There is a tote dedicated to lonely socks.

 - You have a tote for photo negatives.
 (Ode to the digital age: You save me space.
 Thank you digital discovery!)

-- You have a tote for clothes you wore in your first year of marriage are besides the kids’ clothing totes.
+- A tote for clothes you wore in your first year of marriage are besides the kids’ clothing totes.

-- You have a tote for unused picture frames.
+- There’s a tote for unused picture frames.

-- You know which tote houses your grade seven year book and that porcelain mother goose that opens to a perfume bottle (perfume that you mixed from chicken bouillon and water when you were just six).
+- You’re familiar which tote houses your grade seven yearbook and that porcelain mother goose that opens to a perfume bottle (perfume that you mixed from chicken bouillon and water when you were just six).

 Come to think of it, I really should have taken out shares in Rubbermaid before I got married.

 Oh, and the kids think I have too many books (oops, wrong list—that belongs on the ‘you know you’re a homeschooler’ list).